Skip to content

 Published 14 March 2021

-Categorised as Histories of British towns, villages and cities
+Categorized as Histories of British towns, villages and cities

 A History of Doncaster

 By Tim Lambert The Roman Fort at Doncaster The history of Doncaster began when the Romans built a fort in the area about 71 AD.
 The Romans called the fort Danum.
-However, in the 4th century Roman civilization declined and the last Roman soldiers left Britain in 407 AD.
+However, in the 4th century Roman civilisation declined and the last Roman soldiers left Britain in 407 AD.
 After the Romans left a village… Continue reading A History of Doncaster

 Published 14 March 2021